microsoft/vscode-wiki/Roadmap.md

 * Track and contribute to TypeScript

 ### C#
-* Debugging support (collaboration with the coreCLR team)
+* Debugging support (collaboration with the coreCLR team) :heart:
 * Track and contribute to OmniSharp

 ### Debt